hazelvarshney/RACING-AGENT-CEAM/README.md

 Initially, I did not assign a penalty for staying idle, which lead to the car avoiding the -0.5 crashing penalty by just not moving at all.
-I later added a -0.1 penalty whenever the car stays idle so that it keeps moving.
+I later added a -0.1 penalty whenever the car stays idle so that it keeps making progress.